rewgs/open-stage-control-ts/resources/docs/docs/midi/midi-configuration.md

 **`path=/path/to/python`**

 *Only use this if you know what you are doing.
-This option should not be set when using the officla Linux / Windows / OSX packages.*
+This option should not be set when using the official Linux / Windows / OSX packages.*

 Indicates where to find python binary in case open stage control doesn't (`Error: spawn python3 ENOENT`).